 Queensland declared an independent state.

 Already in the 1840s, the local people started petition the Governments in Sydney and London, for an independent state.
-Revered Dr John Dunmore was one of the more senior people advocating for it.
-Lang’s call for the creation of a northern colony in 1844 was defeated in the NSW Legislative Council by 26 votes to seven.
-However, in 1850 the British Parliament passed the Australian Colonies Government Act, which enabled the creation of new Australian colonies with a similar form of government to New South Wales.
+Revered Dr John Dunmore Lang was one of the more senior people advocating for it.
+Lang’s call for the creation of a northern colony (Cooklsand) in 1844 was defeated in the NSW Legislative Council by 26 votes to seven.
+The squatters were also active in their lobbying.
+While the Brisbanites wanted to see a more progressive legal system, the squatters wanted a laisez-fair approach and kept lobbying for more transportation.
+However, in 1850 the British Parliament passed the Australian Colonies Government Act, which enabled the creation of new Australian colonies with a similar form of ‘Responsible Government’ to New South Wales (a government must have the confidence of a majority of members of the Legislative Assembly).
 Moreton Bay was specifically mentioned as a districts which was likely to become a separate colony in the foreseeable future.
 Over the following years Lang heavily campaigned for separation and had of course the full support of the people now living in the various places where people had started to settle.
 However, these same people were heavily divided of where the capital should be situated in Brisbane, Cleveland, Gayndah, Gladstone, Ipswich or Rockhampton.
 In the end it came down to Brisbane and Ipswich but in 1859, Brisbane was put forward as the capital.

 Of course the border would become the next issues as there were different opinion between the north and the south.
 The Queen gave her approval and signed the Letters Patent on 6 June 1859.
 On the same day an Order-in-Council gave Queensland its own Constitution.
 Queensland became a self-governing colony with its own Governor, a nominated Legislative Council and an elected Legislative Assembly.
 The border was fixed at 28 degrees south.
-On her insistence the name of the new state had to be Queensland.
+On her insistence the name of the new state was not to be Cooksland, she gave it the name Queensland.

 The Municipality of Brisbane was gazetted on 25 May 1859 and proclaimed by the Governor of New South Wales and the official papers arrived in Brisbane on 7 September 1859.